Have you ever worked with a marketing coach? Or are you planning to work with one?

 This coach has years of experience generally marketing high-growth businesses.
 Their job is to understand your business values, mission, and goals, and to advise strategies for success.

 What do marketing coaches do?

-Much like any other coach, a marketing coach is an expert entrepreneur or executive who can refine your skills, advise your decision-making, and help you achieve your business goals.
+Much like any other coach, a marketing coach works with you to refine your skills, advise your decision-making, and help you achieve your business goals.
 Each coach is different.
 They follow a specific process in coaching sessions with business owners.

 But everything starts with a series of questions you have to answer.
 They have to learn everything they can about your brand—from your target market to your current marketing assets and marketing efforts.

 And just as every business is unique, a coach will ask you about your goals.

 - Do you need help identifying your niche?

 - Do you need help developing a marketing plan?